NATO Security Assistance and Training for Ukraine: Headquarters and operational sites

-Logistics operations
+Logistics, maintenance, repair and overhaul operations

 NSATU draws lessons from earlier military logistics operations.
+LEN-P’s MRO activity is largely accomplished by commercial contractors, but to push similar efforts into the near-battlespace requires a similar scale but consisting mostly of military technicians.
+As weapons systems from multiple nations have poured into Ukraine, the need to sustain those disparate systems has escalated; resulting in a call for Field Service Representatives from defense industry.

 Interviews with NSATU’s Deputy Commander, German and Ukrainian sources, and UK defense journalists confirm a throughput rate of at least 18,000 tons of materiel per month via NSATU's Rzeszów hub with over 60,000 tracked movements since NSATU assumed responsibility in March 2025.

 A critical dimension in official European and Ukrainian statements is that NATO and NSATU do not deliver aid directly into Ukraine.
 All materials are delivered to and must be collected from designated logistics nodes on NATO alliance territory.
 This deliberate, repeated distinction is emphasized at the highest levels (NATO, German, UK MoD, and Ukrainian Defense Ministry), and is central to assuaging alliance member concerns regarding escalation and direct involvement in the conflict.

 Every two to three months, NSATU organizes maintenance working groups involving donor countries, Western defense industry representatives, Ukrainian officials, and sometimes front-line Ukrainian unit experts.
 This process has been effective in resolving spare parts shortages (an example being the repair of a Patriot radar).